Contact three-manifolds with exactly two simple Reeb orbits

 \begin{proof}[Proof of Theorem~\ref{thm:dynamics}] By Corollary~\ref{cor:lensspace}, $\gamma_1$ and $\gamma_2$ are the core circles of a genus one Heegaard splitting of $Y$.
 It follows from this topological description that $\ell(\gamma_1,\gamma_2)=1/p$.
 Part (a) of the theorem then follows from Lemma~\ref{lem:quadratic}.

 To prove part (b), suppose first that $Y = S^3$.
 We know from Theorem~\ref{thm:nondeg} that $\lambda$ is nondegenerate and there are no hyperbolic Reeb orbits.
 Then $\xi$ is tight, because otherwise \cite[Thm.\ 1.4]{unknotted} would give a hyperbolic Reeb orbit.
-Moreover, it follows from \cite[Thm.\ 1.3]{HS}, combined with \cite[Thm.\ 1.4]{unknotted} and the fact that there are no Reeb orbits with $\op{CZ}=2$, that one of the simple Reeb orbits, say $\gamma_1$, satisfies ${\rm sl}(\gamma_1)=-1$ and $\op{CZ}(\gamma_1)=3$, and is the binding of an open book decomposition with pages that are disk-like global surfaces of section for the Reeb flow.
+Moreover, it follows from \cite[Thm.\ 1.3]{HS}, combined with \cite[Thm.\ 1.4]{unknotted} and the fact that there are no Reeb orbits with $\op{CZ}=2$ (since Reeb orbits with even Conley-Zehnder index have integer rotation number and thus are hyperbolic), that one of the simple Reeb orbits, say $\gamma_1$, satisfies ${\rm sl}(\gamma_1)=-1$ and $\op{CZ}(\gamma_1)=3$, and is the binding of an open book decomposition with pages that are disk-like global surfaces of section for the Reeb flow.
 The return map on a page preserves an area form with finite total area, hence it has a fixed point by Brouwer's Translation Theorem.
 This fixed point corresponds to the simple Reeb orbit $\gamma_2$, which is transverse to the pages of the open book.
 Since on $S^3\setminus\gamma_1$ the tangent spaces of the pages define a distribution that is isotopic to $\xi$ keeping transversality with the Reeb direction, we get ${\rm sl}(\gamma_2)=-1$.